Salicylic acid is my favorite ingredient in skincare products.

 What’s more, it also clears the embedded blackheads on my nose, something which the 2% BHA Liquid Exfoliant didn’t do.

-I also enjoy the lighter texture and the fact that it absorbs into the skin and it doesn’t leave a film or a layer.
+I also enjoy the lighter texture and the fact that it absorbs into the skin and doesn’t leave a film or a layer.
 There’s nothing visible on the surface of the skin after it dries out.

 But, it does leave the skin a little bit dry, so I don’t think this would be the best option for someone who has dry skin and occasional breakouts.